danilo94/Power-Measurment-Dashboard/README.md

 ## ℹ️ About
-<p align="center">This project is a tool for help makers, and electronics hobbyists to monitor the power consumption of their applications.</p>
+<p align="center">This project is an React/Electron tool for help makers, and electronics hobbyists to monitor the power consumption of their applications.
+You can connect your application to this tool using Serial port, or Socket.io</p>
 ![alt text](https://github.com/danilo94/Power-Measurment-Dashboard/blob/master/img/measure.PNG)

-### 🛠 Tecnologias Utilizadas
+## 🛠 Frameworks

 - [Electron] (https://www.electronjs.org/)
 - [Node.js] (https://nodejs.org/en/)